Colorado Housing and Finance Authority (CHFA) logo

 Frequently Asked Questions

-Is Colorado Housing and Finance Authority (CHFA) legitimate?
+What services does Colorado Housing and Finance Authority (CHFA) offer?

-How long does Colorado Housing and Finance Authority (CHFA) take to show results?
+How does Colorado Housing and Finance Authority (CHFA) compare to similar companies?

 • Colorado first-time homebuyers with moderate-to-low income seeking affordable mortgage products